zainulabidin302/genetic-engineering-word-finding-problem/README.md

 # Word guessing game using Genetic algorithm

-Word finding problem uses genetic engineering algorithm to guess the word that oppenent has thoght.
+Word guessing game is simply "guessing the right word that oppenent has thoght about".

-The code base is not fully complete.
+The code base is not complete.
 The implementation is still underway.

+Pull requests and encouraged.

+## Note:

+  Contributors:
+       ...